cistercians/lambic/documentation/GENESIS_SYSTEM.md

 var redFrequencyX = 70; // Changed from 90
 var redFrequencyY = 60; // Changed from 78
 ```

+**Note**: The `lightForestThreshold` parameter has been removed.
+All forest areas are now generated as heavy forest.
+To affect forest distribution, adjust other thresholds (waterThreshold, brushThreshold, etc.) which control how much land becomes forest vs other terrain types.

 ## Related Systems